-We're not saying that a project plan cannot include more than 1000 task items and more task links.
-If we can spend enough efforts to plan the thousands of tasks and links well, we can get a “perfect” project schedule for tracking and re-scheduling.
+We're not saying that a project plan can't include more than 1000 task items and more task links.
+If we can spend enough efforts to plan the thousands of tasks and relationships well, we can get a “perfect” project schedule for tracking and re-scheduling.

-It seems that this "perfect" plan can help us automate the heavy re-scheduling work.
-After the date of a task is modified, the successors are also changed according to the link constraints.
-So if one task needs to be adjusted, we just need to change one, the app follows the link constraints to do the rest well.
+It seems that this "perfect" plan can help us automate the heavy re-scheduling work - after the date of a task is modified, the successors change automatically according to the link constraints.
+So we do less job compare to manually updating related tasks as the app follows the link constraints to do the rest well.

 Sounds good, but wait, let’s think a little more about this “perfect” approach.

-Why we need to specify the start, finish date, the resource, the cost and the links for the tasks, why we do not just plan the work easily (like managing tasks in a simple to-do list).
+Why do we need to spend more efforts to specify the start, finish date, the resource, the cost and the links of the tasks?
+Why do we not just make things simple to plan the work like managing tasks in a simple to-do list?
 As we are using the project schedule to guide the project team to execute the project (when, why, who and how much, etc.), to track the task progress with the team and to re-schedule the project if needed.
-The project team needs to follow the schedule for daily work and needs to update the status to make the current plan reality for the coming days.
+The project team needs to follow the schedule for their daily work and needs to update the status to make the current plan reality for the coming days.